lqze/expo/docs/pages/versions/unversioned/sdk/filesystem.md

 ### `StorageAccessFramework.getUriForDirectoryInRoot(folderName)`

 Gets a [SAF URI](#saf-uri) pointing to a folder in the Android root directory.
-You can use this function to get URI for `StorageAccessFramework.requestDirectoryPermissionsAsync` when you trying to migrate an album.
+You can use this function to get a URI for `StorageAccessFramework.requestDirectoryPermissionsAsync` when you're trying to migrate an album.
 In that case, the name of the album is the folder name.

 #### Arguments